quinn-rs/quinn/docs/book/src/quinn/certificate.md

 ### Self Signed Certificates

 Relying on [self-signed][5] certificates means that clients allow servers to sign their own certificates.
-This is simpler because no third party has to be involved in signing the server's certificate.
+This is simpler because no third party is involved in signing the server's certificate.
-However, they do not offer all the security features that certificates from trusted CAs do have.
+However, self-signed certificates do not protect users from person-in-the-middle attacks, because an interceptor can trivially replace the certificate with one that it has signed.
 Self-signed certificates, among other options, can be created using the [rcgen][4] crate or the openssl binary.
 This example uses [rcgen][4] to generate a certificate.

 Let's look at an example: